 The open house I want to attend looks like it's full.
 Can I make a reservation?

 If you click into an open house and get a message that it's full, then unfortunately all reservations for that day are currently booked.
 However, we may have cancellations.
-If you're really set on attending an open house on a certain date, please keep an eye on our website and see if anything opens up.
+You may email firstname.lastname@example.org and request to be put on our waiting list.

 Do you have more open houses after March 29?